-Because litigating an action in federal court often requires a great deal of time, preparation, knowledge, and skill, this Court highly recommends against proceeding with the assistance of counsel.
-Some attorneys will represent clients on a contingency fee basis, where the fees associated with representation are subtracted from a judgment in favor of the client.1 However, should you wish to continue without counsel - fully understanding the risks - you are hereby ordered to carefully review the remainder of this Order, as it contains instructions for proceeding in this Court which must be followed.
+Because litigating an action in federal court often requires a great deal of time, preparation, knowledge, and skill, this Court highly recommends against proceeding without the assistance of counsel.
+Some attorneys will represent clients on a contingency fee basis, where the fees associated with representation are subtracted from a judgment in favor of the client.1 However, should you wish to continue without counsel-fully understanding the risks-you are hereby ordered to carefully review the remainder of this Order, as it contains instructions for proceeding in this Court which must be followed.

-This Order, while not comprehensive - and not a substitute for fully familiarizing yourself with the Federal Rules of Civil Procedure, the Federal Rules of Evidence, the Local Rules for the United States District Court for the Central District of California, the Orders of this Court, including the Court's Procedures and Schedules, Order Setting Scheduling Conference, and Order Re Jury Trial and Order Re Court Trial, as well as federal and state case law applicable to this action - is intended to bring certain aspects of law and motion practice to your attention at an early stage in the litigation to remedy problems commonly associated with pro se pleadings.2
+This Order, while not comprehensive-and not a substitute for fully familiarizing yourself with the Federal Rules of Civil Procedure, the Federal Rules of Evidence, the Local Rules for the United States District Court for the Central District of California, the Orders of this Court, including the Court's Procedures and Schedules, Order Setting Scheduling Conference, and Order Re Jury Trial and Order Re Court Trial, as well as federal and state case law applicable to this action-is intended to bring certain aspects of law and motion practice to your attention at an early stage in the litigation to remedy problems commonly associated with pro se pleadings.2

-Communications with Chambers: Pursuant to Local Rule 83-2.11, parties shall refrain from writing letters to the judge, making telephone calls to chambers, or otherwise communicating with the judge unless opposing counsel is present.
-You may contact the Courtroom Deputy, Rita Sanchez, at rita_sanchez@cacd.uscourts.gov or (213) 894-1527, with appropriate inquiries.
-The Courtroom Deputy is not an attorney and will not provide you with any legal advice.
-The Courtroom Deputy cannot waive any of the requirements of this, or any other, Order.
+Communications with Chambers: Pursuant to Local Rule 83-2.5, parties shall refrain from writing letters to the judge, making telephone calls to chambers, or otherwise communicating with the judge unless opposing counsel is present.
+You may contact the Courtroom Deputy Clerk ("the Clerk") by emailing JLS_Chambers@cacd.uscourts.gov, with appropriate inquiries.
+The ability to contact the Clerk cannot serve as a substitute for your review of all relevant procedures of the Court.
+The Clerk is not an attorney and will not provide you with any legal advice.
+The Clerk cannot waive any of the requirements of this or any other order of the Court.
 Should you wish to bring any matter to the attention of the Court, you must do so in writing, and file and serve it on the opposing party.